TENK-DAO/smartdeploy/README.md

 The last line `smartdeploy_sdk::core_riff` ensures that the contract is redeployable.

-After building you can publish and deploy the contract.
+After building you can publish the contract:

 ```bash
 smartdeploy call smartdeploy --fee 10000 -- \